AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- AC-904-->

-*  Added validation for the case when a router cannot instantiate an action class collected from a URL. {{ site.data.var.ee }} now displays the standard error message.
-Previously, {{ site.data.var.ee }} displayed this error:  `PHP Error: Cannot instantiate abstract class Magento\Catalog\Controller\Product\Compare`.
+*  Added validation for the case when a router cannot instantiate an action class collected from a URL.
+Adobe Commerce now displays the standard error message.
+Previously, Adobe Commerce displayed this error:  `PHP Error: Cannot instantiate abstract class Magento\Catalog\Controller\Product\Compare`.

 <!--- ACP2E-10-->

-*  {{ site.data.var.ee }} now correctly calculates discounts when two cart rules are applied to an order that meet these conditions: one cart rule is applied with a coupon code and a **Fixed price on whole cart**  condition and the second cart price rule has no coupon and a **Percent of product price discount** condition.
+*  Adobe Commerce now correctly calculates discounts when two cart rules are applied to an order that meet these conditions: one cart rule is applied with a coupon code and a **Fixed price on whole cart**  condition and the second cart price rule has no coupon and a **Percent of product price discount** condition.
 Previously, the relevant algorithm could not properly split the discount proportionally among cart products when a previous cart rule had already applied a discount on some products.

 <!--- ACP2E-115-->